Agathe48/robot_mission_3/README.md

 ## Simulation's results interpretation

-To compare both approaches presented above, mostly to analyse the improvements made in the second method, we decided to run many simulations for both cases and compare the terminating rate of simulations (for non communication approaches, the simulation may not terminate), and the average number of steps needed to clean the entire map.
+To compare both approaches presented above, mostly to analyse the improvements made in the second method, we decided to run many simulations for both cases and compare the terminating rate of simulations (for non-communicating approaches, the simulation may not terminate), and the average number of steps needed to clean the entire map.
 For each test, we use (9, 18) as grid size and 0.3 for the waste density.

 Only the number of agents per zone evolves across simulations, and for each case we have launched 10 simulations to be able to compute a correct average.
 Without communication, we launched simulations for 1 agent per zone, 2 and 3 agents per zone.
 With communication, we launched for 1, 2, 3 and 4 agents per zone.
 Doing it for 4 agents per zone without communication was useless as the simulation is almost never terminating in this case.